enkidevs/curriculum/go/intro/variables-and-initialization/formatting.md

 It is a convention in the **Go** community to format all code the same way.

-This was inspired by large codebases at Google to make it easier for programmers to colaborate without worrying about tiny details like indentation.
+This was inspired by large codebases at Google to make it easier for programmers to collaborate without worrying about tiny details like indentation.

-However, because our course is taught on a mobile platform, having these large indentation would make the code blocks too wide, reducing readability.
+However, because our course is taught on a mobile platform, having these large indentations would make the code blocks too wide, reducing readability.

-So, for easier readibily, we will use smaller indentations in this course.
+So, for easier readability, we will use smaller indentations in this course.

 > ❗ You should always format your code before building it.